Last reviewed: March 2026

 What HeroMe Does

-HeroMe uses AI to generate personalized therapeutic stories for children ages 4-12.
-Parents provide information about their child—name, age, comfort objects, pets, home environment, and the specific struggle they are facing.
-The platform then generates a 12-chapter story arc that embeds research-informed therapeutic techniques within an engaging narrative.
+HeroMe is a parent-facing platform that uses AI to generate personalized stories for children ages 4-12.
+Parents share details about their child—name, age, comfort objects, pets, home environment, and the specific struggle they're facing.
+The platform then generates a 12-chapter story arc with research-informed therapeutic techniques woven into the narrative.

-The stories are designed to be read together at bedtime, creating a structured parent-child interaction around therapeutic content.
-Parent feedback after each chapter shapes subsequent chapters, creating a responsive system that adapts to the child's progress.
+Stories are meant to be read together at bedtime, creating structured parent-child interaction around therapeutic content.
+After each chapter, parent feedback shapes what comes next—so the story adapts to the child's progress over time.

 CBT Integration